docker4prime/os-rhel7/README.md

 # os-rhel7
 **os-rhel7** is a os base image based on a RHEL7 system with systemd enabled.
-It can be used as server image when simulating environments using docker (for examole for developing/testing ansible playbooks).
+It can be used as server image when simulating environments using docker (for example for developing/testing ansible playbooks).

 # content
 the following programs & tools are included and enabled by default: